DrPulse/Boilerplates/docker-compose/README.md

 # Docker composes

-Sets of containers ready to be deployed natively is docker-compose, in stacks portainer / yacht or in gitops mode.
+Sets of containers ready to be deployed natively in docker-compose, in stacks komodo in gitops mode.
+Some tweaking is needed to make it ready for portainer / docker compose standard stacks like removing use of komodo variables / secrets
 Additional config may be needed for some containers.
 Details are in each stack folder.

 ## Usage

 ### Deployement informations

-Made for deploying the other stacks from portainer / docker-compose with environment variables.
+Made for deploying the other stacks from komodo with environment variables.
 The default credentials, account creation commands, required files etc, will be referenced inside each stack directory.

-By default, a stack will be configured to use traefik as the reverse proxy, using the docker network called proxy.
-The ports will still be commented, in case a reverse proxy is not needed.
-Be careful, the ports are the defaults ones and some containers use commons ports like 8080, so change them to not used ones.
-If not running through traefik, the network field can be changed/deleted to fit your needs.
+By default, a stack will be configured to use godoxy as the reverse proxy, running in host mode.
+Traefik is also in the compose file if prefered.

-I use 2 mounting points, one for the container data/config and one for common files to be shared everywhere (movies, shows...), but docker volumes or single mount point would work aswell. some containers can't work without a docker volume though, so make sure to backup the docker volumes.
+I use 2 mounting points, one for the container data/config and one for common files to be shared everywhere (movies, shows...), but docker volumes or single mount point would work aswell.
+Some containers can't work without a docker volume though, so make sure to backup the docker volumes.

 Environment variables are needed for the stacks, either by loading them or referencing a file.
 A .env-exemple is inside each stack directory, ready to be filled.
+Some variables are set at komodo level, using its interpolation with [[VAR]] instead of standard $VAR to retrieve the value.

 ### Dashboard